just-work/fffw/docs/source/simd.rst

   cursor = self.simd | Volume(30)

-If a vector has only single element (i.e. input stream itself), no preliminary splitting occurs. ``Split`` filter is added automatically if applied filter vector contains distinct elements, like a filter with different parameters::
+If a vector has only one element (i.e. input stream itself), no preliminary splitting occurs. ``Split`` filter is added automatically if applied filter vector contains distinct elements, like a filter with different parameters::